zensoftio/ZenKicker/README.md

 ## Running

-To run the application, you will need preinstalled Docker.
+To run the application, you will need Java and Docker preinstalled.

 ```
 $ git clone https://github.com/zensoftio/ZenKicker.git